Lakehouse Job History

 Job History Search

-- Supports searching by job ID generated by SQL jobs
+- Supports searching by job ID of SQL jobs.

-- setup: SQL initialization phase, including operations such as compilation and optimization
+- setup: SQL initialization phase, including compilation and optimization.

-- resuming_cluster: Waiting for vc to start, if it takes a long time, please contact technical support
+- resuming_cluster: Waiting for the Virtual Cluster to start.
+If it takes a long time to start, please contact technical support.

-- queued: Job is queued waiting for resources, if it takes a long time, check if vc resources are fully occupied, consider expanding vc
+- queued: Job is queued waiting for resources.
+If this takes a long time, check whether Virtual Cluster resources are fully occupied, or consider scaling up.

-- running: SQL data processing time, you can click on diagnostics to view the time taken by each operator
+- running: SQL data processing time.
+You can click Diagnostics to view the time taken by each operator.

-- finish: Job has ended, some jobs may have a cleanup process in this stage, which can take time
+- finish: Job has ended.
+Some jobs may perform a cleanup process at this stage, which takes additional time.

 - Add

-- The default Schema for the job, the context in which the submitted SQL runs, can be obtained through select current_schema().
+- The default Schema of a job (the context in which the submitted SQL runs) can be obtained via

 Analyzing Failed Jobs

-When a job fails to run, you can view the reason for the failure through the details in the job profile.
+When a job fails, you can view the reason for the failure through the job's Job Profile details.
 Here are some common failure reasons and solutions:

 SQL Syntax Error